ImVictorM/ECommerceManagement/docs/Coupons/Coupons.md

 Field Specifications:

-- $type: Must be set to "CouponCategoryRestriction".
+- `$type` - Must be set to "CouponCategoryRestriction".
-- categoryAllowedIds: Array of category IDs for which the coupon is applicable.
+- `categoryAllowedIds` - Array of category IDs for which the coupon is applicable.
-- productFromCategoryNotAllowedIds (optional): Array of product IDs from the allowed categories that should not receive the discount.
+- `productFromCategoryNotAllowedIds` (optional) - Array of product IDs from the allowed categories that should not receive the discount.

 Example: